gananji-kumar/spark_test/README.md

 this repository contains the test details to spark

 # Details of Each Folder

-In the **property_files** folder it has property file with .py extension with data base connection details & one function which is used in one of .py scripts
+>> In the **property_files** folder it has property file with .py extension with data base connection details & one function which is used in one of .py scripts.

-_spark_test_properties.py_ --> This file has data base connection details & one function which is used in one of .py scripts
+                1. _spark_test_properties.py_ --> This file has data base connection details & one function which is used in one of .py scripts.

-In the **sql_scripts** folder it has sql queries (DDLs, DMLs) either in .sql or .py extension
+>> In the **sql_scripts** folder it has sql queries (DDLs, DMLs) either in .sql or .py extension.

-_spark_test_create_tables.sql_ --> This file has the DDLs (create table) statements for the data base tables
+                1. _spark_test_create_tables.sql_ --> This file has the DDLs (create table) statements for the data base tables.

-_sql_test.sql_ --> This file has the sql queries for the queries for some scenarios that are asked in the document
+                2. _sql_test.sql_ --> This file has the sql queries for the queries for some scenarios that are asked in the document.

-_spark_test_dervied_layer_insert_query.py_ --> This file has the insert query to insert data into user_analysis table (this can be considered as a derived table created using users, subscription, message tables) & used in _user_analysis_data_load.py_ script
+                3. _spark_test_dervied_layer_insert_query.py_ --> This file has the insert query to insert data into user_analysis table (this can be considered as a derived                                                                   table created using users, subscription, message tables) & used in _user_analysis_data_load.py_ script.

-In the **python_scripts** folder it has python scritps to load data from url & run some sql queries
+>> In the **python_scripts** folder it has python scritps to load data from url & run some sql queries

-_user_subscription_data_load.py_ --> This python script can be used to laod data from Users URL to Users & subscription tables
+                1. _user_subscription_data_load.py_ --> This python script can be used to laod data from Users URL to Users & subscription tables

-_message_data_load.py_ --> This python script can be used to laod data from Message URL to message table
+                2. _message_data_load.py_ --> This python script can be used to laod data from Message URL to message table

-_user_analysis_data_load.py_ --> This pyhton script can be used to laod data from users, subscription, message tables to user_analysis which is a derived table using these 3 tables
+                3. _user_analysis_data_load.py_ --> This pyhton script can be used to laod data from users, subscription, message tables to user_analysis which is a derived table using these 3 tables